 - 1 tsp salt

-- 1/2 cup shredded parmesan cheese
+- 1/2 cup shredded Parmesan cheese (plus more for garnish)

 - 1 cup spinach

-- Add the couscous, salt, parmesan cheese, and spinach to the onion and garlic.
+- Add the couscous, salt, Parmesan cheese, and spinach to the onion and garlic.

 - Cook for 5 minutes over medium heat, until the spinach wilts slightly.